 Police detained Belarusian journalist Katsiaryna Andreyeva in November 2020 while she was reporting live on protests in Minsk, the capital.
 A court charged her with “organizing and preparing of actions that grossly violate public order” and placed her in pretrial detention for two months.
 In February 2021, a court sentenced her to two years in jail.
 In July 2022, another court convicted her of treason and sentenced her to eight additional years in prison.
 She was one of dozens of journalists detained for documenting nationwide protests after the disputed August 2020 presidential election calling on President Aleksandr Lukashenko to resign.

-Andreyeva, a staff correspondent of a Poland-based independent broadcaster Belsat TV in Belarus, covers socio-political events in text and video.
+Andreyeva, a staff correspondent of a Poland-based independent broadcaster Belsat TV in Belarus, covered socio-political events in text and video.

-On November 17, the Oktyabrskiy district court found Andreyeva guilty of participating in an unsanctioned protest action on November 15 and sentenced her to seven days of administrative arrest, according to a Belsat TV report and Barys Haretski, the deputy head of the Belarusian Association of Journalists (BAJ), an independent advocacy and trade group that was banned in 2021 but continues to track journalist detentions from inside Belarus.
+On November 17, 2020, the Oktyabrskiy district court found Andreyeva guilty of participating in an unsanctioned protest action on November 15 and sentenced her to seven days of administrative detention, according to a Belsat TV report and Barys Haretski, the deputy head of the Belarusian Association of Journalists (BAJ), an independent advocacy and trade group operating from exile.

 Three days later, a court charged Andreyeva with “organizing and preparing of actions that grossly violate public order” and placed her in pretrial detention for two months, according to the Belsat report and Haretski.
 That charge provides for a maximum penalty of four years in prison, according to Article 342, Part 1, of the Belarusian criminal code.

-After Andreyeva’s November 15 arrest, she experienced a strong headache, threw up, and fainted, hitting her head on the floor of the police department, according to a Belsat TV report and Ilyash.
+After Andreyeva’s arrest on November 15, 2020, she experienced a strong headache, threw up, and fainted, hitting her head on the floor of the police department, according to a Belsat TV report and Ilyash.

 Ilyash told CPJ that during the first days of detention, Andreyeva’s condition worsened.
 She and 10 others were put in a cell designed for four people, he said, and forbidden to sit or lie down during the day despite being prescribed rest.

-On February 18, 2021, the Frunzienski District Court of Minsk found Andreyeva and Chultsova guilty and sentenced them to two years in prison, according to Viasna.
+On February 18, 2021, the Frunzienski District Court of Minsk found Andreyeva and Chultsova guilty and sentenced them to two years in prison, according to Viasna, a banned human rights group.
 On April 23, the Minsk City Court upheld the sentence on appeal.

 On April 7, 2022, Ilyash announced on Facebook that his wife had been charged with state treason following an investigation “conducted in complete secrecy,” and that authorities had not disclosed any information about the charge.
 The charge carries a sentence of up to 15 years in prison, according to Article 356 of the Belarusian criminal code.

-Prior to the treason conviction, she had been scheduled to be released on September 5, BAJ reported.
+Prior to the treason conviction, she had been scheduled to be released on September 5, 2022, Viasna reported.

-On October 24, the Ministry of Interior added Andreyeva to its list of people involved in extremist activity, media reported.
+On October 24, 2022, the Ministry of Interior added Andreyeva to its list of people allegedly involved in extremist activity, media reported.

-In September 2022, CPJ called the Ministry of Interior’s press service, but nobody answered the phone.
+In October 2023, CPJ called the Belarusian Ministry of Interior for comment, but nobody answered the phone.
 CPJ emailed the Belarusian Investigative Committee but did not receive any replies.